wlh18/html-css-1/README.md

 Heading tags are used to create headers for content on a webpage.
 Heading tags can come with built-in font size and weight variations corresponding to their level, depending on the browser.
 These can be removed with a reset CSS file, or customized using your own stylesheets.

-There are 6 different heading tags that are available to us.
-The lower the number for the tag, the more important of a heading it is.
+There are 6 levels of heading tags that are available for use.
+The lower the number of the heading is, the more important it is.

 ```html
 <h1>Heading One</h1>